loomio/loomio-docs/en/src/guides/board_processes/index.md

 # Loomio for boards and committees

-*Work in progress - last updated September 27, 2022*
+*Work in progress so let us know if you have feedback or comments - last updated September 27, 2022*

 Good governance is more than a board meeting, it requires good communication.